cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 2. Create the docker swarm cluster with openface containers ::

-        docker$ source openface-multiserver.sh <Number of swarn nodes to be run>
+        docker$ source openface-multiserver.sh <Number of swarm nodes to be run>

-   This command will create various nodes in docker swarm cluster.
+   This command will create required number of nodes in docker swarm cluster.
+In the above command 2nd argument takes number of node that you want to run.

+   Note:Please be aware that in addition to the swarm nodes you specified there will always a Master-node and Machine-node created to enable the process.
 The name of the nodes will be openface-node<number of the node>.Master node can be identified as openface-master and key-store as openface-machine.

    NOTE : If you get an error saying "openface" container already exists or "openface" name has been given to another container, then you could kill the existing openface container using commands in step:13 for fresh installation OR you could attach to